adityakaduskar/Text-Similarity/README.md

 ```
 python main.py
 ```
-### 3) Edit the script of the request with the text documents to be compared.
+### 3) Edit the script of the request to your Flask app (request.py) with the text documents to be compared.
 ```Python
 import requests